SteelCompendium/data-md-dse/Bestiary/Wight.md

 presence: 1
 traits:
 - name: Arise
-  effect: The first time the wight is reduced to Stamina 0 by damage that isn’t fire
+  effect: The first time the wight is reduced to Stamina 0 by damage that isn't fire
-    damage or holy damage and their body isn’t destroyed, they regain half their Stamina and fall [[Prone|prone]].
+    damage or holy damage and their body isn't destroyed, they regain half their Stamina and fall [[Prone|prone]].
 abilities:
 - name: Lifestealer Longsword